arnabbiswas2002/hacktoberfest-contribute/README.md

 *Spelling must be correct and fonts too*

-6) Check if these two labels got added to the existing labels
+6)  Check if these two labels got added to the existing labels.
-7) Go back to issues tab
+7)  Go back to issues tab.
-8) New issue
+8)  New issue.
-9) Give a title and description
+9)  Give a title and description.
-10) Wait for a pull request to come
+10) Wait for a pull request to come.
-11) Merge it and then the person will successfully complete 1 PR
+11) Merge it and then the person will successfully complete 1 PR.